-React, by its very nature, totally insulates you from working directly with the DOM.
-But often, when it comes to integrating third-party components not written in React, we have to start thinking about direct access to the DOM.
-You also need a similar mechanism for text selection, focus, and media playback.
+By its very nature, React insulates you from working directly with the DOM.
+But it often comes to integrating third-party components not written in React.
+In that case, we start thinking about direct access to the DOM.
+Also, we need a similar mechanism for text selection, focus, and media playback.

 Consider the task of focusing on the input field: